 Part of the former Denver-Rio Grande Railroad bed, this multi-use, riverside bike path begins at Herron Park in Aspen, and runs the length of the Roaring Fork Valley, all the way to Glenwood Springs, 41 miles away.
 Its ski-ability depends on snowfall (not it’s not groomed), but this season has made it possible for Nordic enthusiasts to access sections including Basalt to Carbondale- a rarity.
 It’s all stunning but the best stretches feature red sandstone formations and cross wooden railroad trestle bridges.
 If you end your tour in Carbondale, be sure to stop by Marble Distilling Co. for a well-earned drink.

-Located 12 miles from Aspen up Castle Creek Road (note this area is privately-owned and fee-based, in addition to rental fee, but you can sign up for tours or take in the 21 miles of groomed trails around this famed ghost town on your own.
+Located 12 miles from Aspen up Castle Creek Road is the Ashcroft Ghost Town.
+This area is privately-owned and fee-based, in addition to rental fee, but you can sign up for tours or take in the 21 miles of groomed nordic trails around this famed ghost town on your own.
 Do be sure to stop by Pine Creek Cookhouse at some point for lunch (reservations recommended) or a toddy.

-This privately-owned swath of land is operated by the Mount Sopris Nordic Council, a local non-profit organization.
+Spring Gulch is a privately-owned swath of land operated by the Mount Sopris Nordic Council, a local non-profit organization.
 There are 19 miles of (usually) groomed trails, access to which is made possible with the permission of the North Thompson Cattlemen’s Association and the Crystal River Ranch.

 If your backcountry skills are up to snuff or you’re with experienced, avy-certified skier, nothing beats Colorado’s historic 10th Mountain Hut System which is headquartered in Aspen.
 The Aspen area itself is home to a number of the huts, including those that are operated by the Braun & Friends hut system.
 Accommodations range from rustic, dormitory-style beds to more stylish digs with private rooms; some huts have saunas.
 Be sure to book as far in advance as possible.
 For guided tours, contact Aspen Expeditions.